mgenware/fs-syncx/README.md

 // state: some directory, error: not accessible
 // state: some directory, error: not accessible
 // state: some directory, error: system error
-// returns null if there are any errors
+// returns an array of FileInfos
 ```

 ## APIs